Sunak slams Truss’s ‘starry-eyed boosterism’ as clashes over economy continue

 Responding to her comments, Mr Sunak said: “It’s simply wrong to rule out further direct support at this time as Liz Truss has done, and what’s more, her tax proposals are not going to help very significantly people like pensioners or those on low incomes who are exactly the kind of families that are going to need help.”

+“I fully support its independence but its mandate cannot be bound by the same Brownian consensus twenty-five years on,” she wrote in The Sunday Telegraph.

+Mr Sunak said any threat to review the Bank of England’s remit would be “worrying” and likely to “spook international investors”.

-Elsewhere, the former chancellor set out his plan to reform post-16 education, including phasing out university degrees that do not improve students’ “earning potential”, creating a Russell Group of world-class technical colleges and introducing a British Baccalaureate that would prevent 16-year-olds from dropping maths and English.
+Elsewhere, Mr Sunak set out his plan to reform post-16 education, including phasing out university degrees that do not improve students’ “earning potential”, creating a Russell Group of world-class technical colleges and introducing a British Baccalaureate that would prevent 16-year-olds from dropping maths and English.

-Ms Truss and Mr Sunak are seeking support from Tory members to be elected the next party leader and prime minister.
+The former chancellor and Ms Truss are seeking support from Tory members to be elected the next party leader and prime minister.
 Voting has begun, with the result to be announced on September 5.

 Mr Sunak said his approach to trying to make up ground against Truss is to “love bomb” the party faithful by criss-crossing the country and meeting hundreds a day.